revvxn/revvxn/README.md

 ' Do you have any business with me , Executive Manager ? '

-im not really active on pt these days so sorry aboit that im busy these days aa
+im not really active on pt these days so sorry aboit that im busy these days

-remaking!!!!  ' You can call me rev , soren . . idm lol
+ ' You can call me rev or soren idm